 3. They Need Space and a Proper Habitat

 Another critical aspect to consider when deciding to adopt a pet is the space available in our house.
-If you want, for example, a hamster, a small area where to put its cage will, of course, be sufficient.
+If you want, for example, a hamster, a small area where to put their cage will, of course, be sufficient.
 But have you thought about where you will place it?
-For example, if it’s in your bedroom, the sound of your hamster running around all night on its wheel could drive you crazy.
-And placing him in the living room might make him stressed out from the continual movement.
+For example, if it’s in your bedroom, the sound of your hamster running around all night on their wheel could drive you crazy.
+And placing them in the living room might make them stressed out from the continual movement.

 Do you have access to sufficient space for the size and breed you want when it comes to the dog?
 Do you have access to a garden or a large park near your home?
-Will the dog be able to stretch its paws and run as it pleases?
+Will the dog be able to stretch their paws and run as they please?
 What if you live in an apartment?
-All of these questions are essential in determining the best companion to suit YOUR lifestyle and personality.
+All of these questions are essential in determining the best companion to suit your lifestyle and personality.

 Any pet owner will tell you: life with your four-legged friend is smoother, more fulfilling, less stressful, and more stimulating.
 As a bonus, they help you stay in shape and make you less likely to get sick.
 They are much like anti-depressants but without the side effects that come with the medication.
 So, if you’ve done your homework and decided which pet is suitable for your needs, prepare to reap the many benefits that your precious furry, feathered, or scaled companion will provide you for many years to come!

 Featured Image Credit: Piqsels